Here’s things you can do right now to save on heating, costing little or no money.

 And with Ofgem announcing a price cap due later this year customers will be protected from being overcharged for their energy.
 It is likely that consumers will be able to save around £75.00 annually or more if you are on an expensive tariff, which is great news.

 You can switch every 6 weeks if you fish, but remember to check if there are any hefty exit fees first!
-There are many comparison sites out there such as the Money Supermarket, & USave some even offer incentives!
+There are many comparison sites out there such as the Money Supermarket, Compare The Market & USave some even offer incentives!
 Avoid estimated bills too and submit your meter readings!

 18 is the magic number.
 With the thermostat at 18C most people should be warm enough in jeans and a jumper.
 If that feels too cold, try bringing it down in stages, starting at a comfortable temperature and going down by one degree each week to give yourself time to adjust.

 Turning your thermostat down by one degree cuts your fuel consumption by up to 10%, so even a small change here can bring serious savings.
 If 18 still feels too cold put on a jumper, get a hot water bottle or get out a blanket whilst watching TV to take the chill off.

 Use the sun, on bright days open curtains and internal doors, let the warm air flow through the home.

 Contrary to popular belief leaving your heating on all day is not cheaper.
 If your boiler has a timer function, it’s worth taking a minute to get the hang of it – with clever use of the timer, you can always wake up and come home to a warm house without leaving the heating on 24/7.

 Remember that your house will take a while to heat up after you turn it on, and cool down after you turn it off, so try setting the timer so the heating kicks in 20 minutes before you wake up and switches off 15 minutes before you leave home.